connexcs/docs/customer.md

 ![alt text][edit-switch-advance]

-1. Users will add the Codecs
+1. You can optionally select the codecs.
-2. Users will write the Manufacturer and Version in the respective text field.
+2. Enter the switch Manufacturer and Version of your customer in the respective text field.
-3. Users will select the options on the Protocol, Port and Dial Pattern.
+3. Select the SIP Protocol, Port and Dial Pattern.
-4. Users will add the CLI Prefix.
+4. Optionally you can add CLI Prefix.
-5. Users will write the Tech Prefix, Strip Digits and Bandwidth in digits only.
+5. Enter the Tech Prefix, Strip Digits and Bandwidth in digits only.
-6. Users will write Force Forum in the given text field.
+6. You can Force From in the given text field.
 7. Users checks one of the options: Ingress or Egress.

 #### User/ Password Authentication